inaki-ibarra/vscode-daily-notes/README.md

 * `dailyNotes.filePath`: The complete location of the file to be used.
 When empty the file will be created in user's home directory.
   * Sample path for Windows: ```c:/Users/John/daily-notes.md```
   * Sample path for Mac or Linux: ```/home/john/daily-notes.md```

+* `editor.tokenColorCustomizations.textMateRules`: You can customize tag colors here.

 ## Known Issues